mammothbane/3frac/README.md

 Press `Backspace` to reset the orientation of the selected transformation.

 ### Scaling
-Hold `X`, `Y`, or `Z` to scale the selected box in the given dimension.
+Hold `X`, `Y`, or `Z` and scroll to scale the selected box in the given dimension.
 Hold `Shift` to make this adjustment finer. `B` scales all dimensions at once.

 Note: flips are not supported yet.

 ## Color
-Hold `C` to change the hue of the selected box. `Shift` makes this adjustment finer.
+Hold `C` and scroll to change the hue of the selected box. `Shift` makes this adjustment finer.

 ## Fractal iteration
 Use the left and right arrow keys to control fractal iteration depth.